-The MD&A is a discussion and analysis of the Company's financial position as at June 30, 2021 and December 31, 2020 and performance for the six-month periods ended June 30, 2021 and 2020.
+The MD&A is a discussion and analysis of the Company's financial position as at June 30, 2022 and December 31, 2021 and performance for the six-month periods ended June 30, 2022 and 2021.
 The primary objective of this MD&A is to help the readers understand the dynamics of the Company's business and the key factors underlying the Company's financial results.

-The MD&A as of and for the six-month period ended June 30, 2021 and 2020 should be read in conjunction with the unaudited interim condensed consolidated financial statements and the accompanying notes.
+The MD&A as of and for the six-month periods ended June 30, 2022 and 2021 should be read in conjunction with the unaudited interim condensed consolidated financial statements and the accompanying notes.